aerospike/backup-go/cmd/asrestore/readme.md

   -R, --no-records               Don't restore any records.
   -I, --no-indexes               Don't restore any secondary indexes.
       --no-udfs                  Don't restore any UDFs.
-  -w, --parallel int             The number of restore threads. (default value is cpu number) -L, --records-per-second int   Limit total returned records per second (rps).
+  -w, --parallel int             The number of restore threads. (default - the number of available CPUs) -L, --records-per-second int   Limit total returned records per second (rps).
                                  Do not apply rps limit if records-per-second is zero.
       --max-retries int          Maximum number of retries before aborting the current transaction. (default 5) --total-timeout int        Total transaction timeout in milliseconds.
 0 - no timeout. (default 10000) --socket-timeout int       Socket timeout in milliseconds.
-If this value is 0, its set to total-timeout.
+If this value is 0, it's set to total-timeout.
 If both are 0, there is no socket idle time limit (default 10000) -N, --nice int                 The limits for read/write storage bandwidth in MiB/s -i, --input-file string        Restore from a single backup file.
 Use - for stdin.